fsist/subscala/README.md

 ```

-This project is not yet production ready, and so artifacts are not yet published.

 Use cases include:

  * Defining a DSL as a subset of the Scala language (i.e. without a separate parser).